wultra/powerauth-webflow-customization/docs/Customizing-Web-Flow-Appearance.md

 ### Initialize Consent Form

-The [initConsentForm](../powerauth-data-adapter/src/main/java/io/getlime/security/powerauth/app/dataadapter/api/DataAdapter.java#L177) method is used to allow to decide whether consent form for should be displayed for given operation context.
+The [initConsentForm](../powerauth-data-adapter/src/main/java/io/getlime/security/powerauth/app/dataadapter/api/DataAdapter.java#L177) method is used to allow to decide whether consent form should be displayed for given operation context.
 Based on values of parameters `userId`, `organizationId` and `operationContext` a decision can be made whether to display the consent form or not.
 In case the consent form is always displayed, return true in response unconditionally.